 - 4.7.1.
 At the financial year end you must have your financial books independently examined.
 You are strongly advised to request that the Federation allocate a WI Independent Financial Examiner to do this for you. - 4.7.2.
 It is recommended that the year-end for all Surrey WIs is 30 September. - 4.7.3.
 All outstanding payments, including expenses, should have been made so that (ideally) the cheques will have been presented and included in the bank statement, which you receive after your year end.
 You can request the bank changes the date your statement is run to each month if a different date will make your job easier. - 4.7.4.
 Any un-presented cheques should be listed on the final bank statement.
 Any other inconsistencies will need to be investigated and cleared. - 4.7.5.
 Carry out the final bank reconciliation and ensure that the figures agree.
 In paper book start a new page for the new year.
 Add up the total in the columns in the accounts book. - 4.7.6.
 In your account book, the receipts to date plus the balance brought forward figure from last year minus the payments to date should equal the balance in the bank after the adjustment for un-presented cheques.
 If it does not then further investigation is required. - 4.7.7.
 Transfer the totals from the receipts and payments pages to the Financial Statement. - 4.7.8.
 The spreadsheet performs many of these tasks for you automatically. - 4.7.9.
-Provide the Independent Financial Examiner (IFE) with the documentation in good time so the examination of the accounts can be completed and any queries resolved before the annual meeting. - 4.7.10.
-If using the spreadsheet it is recommended you download a fresh version for the next year from https://surreyfedwi.org.uk/resources/document-library/ changes may be made each year.
+Present a copy of the accounts to the committee for their approval/comments.
+Must be before the annul meeting when approved by members, but can be after you send to IFE - 4.7.10.
+Provide the Independent Financial Examiner (IFE) with the documentation in good time so the examination of the accounts can be completed and any queries resolved before the annual meeting. - 4.7.11.
+If using the spreadsheet it is recommended you download a fresh version for the next year from https://surreyfedwi.org.uk/resources/document-library/ as changes may be made each year.